 Then, the intermediate sequence M can be generated.

 Afterwards, we iteratively embed M into the pairs X'.For an intermediate packet mi, we apply cyclic coding as error correction coding.
-Then the to-be-embedded packet ti can be generated using (9).
+Then the to-be-embedded packet ti can be generated As ti=Cyc(mi)

-ti=Cyc(mi) (9)

 where the length of ti is denoted as s (s>p).
-Next, we transfer the data format of xi' from numbers to string, and use LSB modification to conduct data embedding.
+Next, we transfer the data format of xi' from numbers to string, and use least significant bit (LSB) modification to conduct data embedding.
 Denote the embedded data of xi' as yi'.

 We then embed s bits to a value of an embedding pair.
 Denote the value is X and the to-be-embedded bits are a.
 Then, according to Si, a[j] will be embedded in ∆+j mod len(X), where ∆=Si1+xi, and therefore